piercecohen1/AI-TTS/README.md

   -t TEXT, --text TEXT                  Text to convert to speech

+  -o OUTPUT, --output OUTPUT            The name of the audio file to be created.
+Default is "audio.wav".

   --AI                                  Read the latest AI news

   --gear                                Read the latest gear news